blackmenthor/flutter-branch-io/README.md

 - Track user by id

 ## HOW TO USE iOS
-- For iOS, you need to tweak your original Flutter's AppDelegate.
-Just follow this repository for further instruction (https://github.com/blackmenthor/flutter-branch-io-ios-sample)
-- After your AppDelegate has been tweaked, you could use some of the functions below
-- Last, you need to call this code inside your application's initState
+- You need to call this code inside your application's initState
     ```
         if (Platform.isAndroid) FlutterBranchIoPlugin.setupBranchIO(); // will throw an exception if it fails
         FlutterBranchIoPlugin.listenToDeepLinkStream().listen((string) {